Private Sector Imperative For Creating Jobs & Improve Livelihoods Of Women - UrduPoint

 She said that by learning new skills, women can build their self-confidence, increase their economic power, independence and make better informed decisions.

-She said that adequate implementations of laws were crucial to provide a secure environment to women.
+She said that adequate implementation of laws was crucial to provide a secure environment for women.

 “It can enable women to mobilize more effectively, gain power to realize legal entitlements and access to economic and educational opportunities,” she remarked.